eficode-academy/oidc-oauth2-katas/confidential-client-auth-code-flow2.md

     --from-literal=client_base_url=$CLIENT2_BASE_URL
 ```

-and deploy the client:
+and deploy `client2`:

 ```console
 kubectl apply -f kubernetes/client2.yaml
 ```

 When the `client2` POD is `Running`, go to the URL stored in the
 `CLIENT2_BASE_URL` environment variable.

-When clicking login in
-`client2`, you will be asked for consent because this is a new client
+When clicking login in `client2`, you will be asked for consent
-requesting access to the user profile, but you will not be requested
+because this is a new client requesting access to the user profile,
-to provide user login information because the already existed a
+but you will not be requested to provide user login information
-security session between user/browser and KeyCloak and this is handled
+because there already existed a security session between user/browser
-through the cookies as we saw before.
+and KeyCloak and this is persisted through the cookies as we saw
+before.

 > ![Client2 displays tokens](images/client2-token-screen.png)

-Later we will see, that this opens up for a serious type of attack,
+:exclamation: Later we will see, that this opens up for a serious type of attack,
 which we will cover in exercise [Protecting against CSRF
 Attacks](csrf-attacks.md)